|Approved by||Council, 14 October 2015|

 7. Staff recognition, team building, retreats, student events and Christmas functions

-(f) If meals or alcohol are included in the cost of these activities, then the principles for those categories of expenditure, found elsewhere in these procedures should apply.
+- If meals are included in the cost of these activities, then the principles for those categories of expenditure, found elsewhere in these procedures should apply.

 8. Meals and alcohol

-(a) Meals must have a clear business purpose and be moderately priced.
+- Meals must have a clear business purpose and be moderately priced.
 As a guide they should not exceed NZD$65 per head for dinner and NZD$45 per head for lunch.
-These amounts include beverages.
+These amounts include non-alcoholic beverages.
 Dollar values specified are in New Zealand dollars and inclusive of GST.

-(d) The University would not normally pay for a staff member or University representative’s partner’s meal and alcohol unless the presence of a partner is of benefit to the University, such as for cultural reasons.
+- The University would not normally pay for a staff member or University representative’s partner’s meal unless the presence of a partner is of benefit to the University, such as for cultural reasons.
 Permission should be sought from the approver prior to the meal occurring.

 9. Café meetings